-Goodheart has taught Washington College courses in American Studies, English, History, Anthropology, and Art, as well as in the freshman Global Perspectives (GRW) program.
+Goodheart has taught and co-taught Washington College courses in American Studies, English, History, Anthropology, and Art, as well as in the freshman Global Perspectives (GRW) program.
 As a teacher, he believes in working collaboratively with his students on projects that take them beyond the classroom, contributing in tangible ways to scholarly knowledge, public awareness, and general awesomeness.

 - B.A., Harvard University, magna cum laude, 1992

 “American Roots: Jamestown, the Chesapeake, and a Nation’s Global Origins”

 “With Pen and Passport: The Writer as Traveler”